 Buick also introduced a GTO Judge type version of the GS in the middle of the 1970 model year – the Buick GSX.
-The GSX was a GS with a wild paint scheme, stripes and new front/rear spoilers.
+The GSX was a GS with a wild paint scheme, racing stripes, and spoilers.
 The GSX was clearly marketed to the younger crowd.
 There were only two engine options available for the 1970 GSX – the 455 and the 455 Stage 1.
 The GSX would last two more years, being laid to rest at the end of the 1972 model year.

 Buick certainly made muscle car history in 1970.
 As good as it got in 1970 for Buick, sadly only a little over 3,000 1970 Stage 1 455 V8 equipped GS and GSX models were produced.
-For 1970 only the Buick GS and GSX were the only Buick models that could be ordered with the Stage 1 455.
+For 1970, the GS and GSX were the only Buick models that could be ordered with the Stage 1 455.
 As the 1970s progressed Buick went back to its roots of making cars for the older more conservative crowd.
-Buick would only repeat its 1970 reign at the top again a little more than 15 years later with the 1986 – 1987 Buick SFI turbo 3.8 liter V6 Grand National.
+Buick would only repeat its 1970 reign at the top again a little more than 15 years later with the 1986 – 1987 Buick SFI turbo 3.8 liter V6 Grand National and T-Type models.
 As the old saying goes – “he who laughs last, laughs best”, Buick must have had one heck of a good laugh as the high compression muscle car era came to a close for GM at the end of the 1970 model year, since it was on top of the muscle car heap.

 Written contents in this article – © 2008 Pete Dunton – All Rights Reserved